lanl/halo/docs/test_environment.md

 Powering off a node can be simulated by killing the remote agent process, and potentially removing the resource state files for all of the resources that it owned.

+Being able to "power off" a test agent requires knowing its PID.
+Being able to "power on" a test agent requires storing the new PID somewhere so that it can be known when it next needs to be fenced.

+## Manager

+Some tests don't use the manager at all and directly call the methods on `Resource` to start, stop, and monitor resources.
+Other tests launch the manager as a separate thread in the test process.